Get PeakVisor App

 From the summit of Rendezvous Mountain

 Jackson Hole is undoubtedly a geographically ideal location for a big mountain ski resort.
 First, the vertical orientation of the Teton Range efficiently captures moisture from a predominantly west-to-east flow of weather.
-The narrow character of the Tetons means the skiable terrain stretches from the crest of the range to the valley floor, hence the massive vertical drop.
+The narrow character of the Tetons means the skiable terrain stretches from the range's crest to the valley floor, hence the massive vertical drop.

 However, the Tetons are the only range in the Rocky Mountains that receive truly coastal amounts of moisture.
-The secret is a geographically low-lying moisture channel comprising two main features: a break in the coast range between Mount Shasta (14176 ft / 4321 m )and the rest of the Cascade Range, and the Snake River Valley in Idaho.
+The secret is a geographically low-lying moisture channel comprising two main features: a break in the coast range between Mount Shasta (14,176 ft / 4,321 m) and the rest of the Cascade Range, and the Snake River Valley in Idaho.
 Storms funnel their way up this valley and collide with the Tetons.
-The range, with its vertical orientation and massive prominence, causes moist air to rise and condense into precipitation which falls as snow.
+The range's vertical orientation and massive prominence cause moist air to rise and condense into precipitation that falls as snow.

 Big storms regularly buffet this region.
 The Tetons are known for high winds, low visibility, and frostbite-inducing temperatures.
 When the storms finally break, the weather can be stunning.
 Low humidity, abundant sunshine, and perfectly crisp temperatures can make for memorable skiing.